Ruining0916/ruining0916.github.io/_pages/about.md

   - /about.html
 ---

-Hey there, I am Ruining (Christine) Zhao, a recent graduate with a Bachelor of Science in Mathematics & Computer Science from the University of Illinois Urbana-Champaign.
+Hey there!
+I am Ruining (Christine) Zhao, a recent graduate with a Bachelor of Science in Mathematics & Computer Science from the University of Illinois Urbana-Champaign.
 I am fortunate to be a member of [Data Mining Group (DMG)](http://dm1.cs.uiuc.edu/) advised by Prof. Jiawei Han and the [BLENDER lab](https://blender.cs.illinois.edu/) advised by Prof. Heng Ji.
 Before joining DMG and Blender, I was a research intern at [IDEA Lab](http://tonghanghang.org/) advised by Prof. Hanghang Tong.

 My current research interests are **Natural Language Processing, Data Mining, Knowledge graph**.
 More specifically, I am motivated by below questions: